 “Popsicles!” the boys’ grandmother, my mother-in-law, calls from the porch.
 She is dispensing individually wrapped popsicles in red, white, and blue.
 The boys thrust the popsicles through the sealed plastic membrane of their wrappers.
-My mother-in-law likes to be the bearer of sweet things, bubble wands, and water guns.
+My mother-in-law likes to be the bearer of sweet things.
 She gave them bowls of ice cream after lunch, and these will be their third popsicles today.
 “Just checking on you,” she calls out to me as the boys return to the pool, their mouths wrapped around the heads of their popsicles in sticky red, white, and blue o’s.
 I look up at her in acknowledgment and give a little wave.

 She and I have the same exchange several times a day.
 “You’re not watching them.”
 “I am.”
 “No, you’re not.
 You’re reading.”
 “I’m doing both.”
 This morning she rejoined, “Well I guess it’s different when you’re a mother.”

-Later in the barn I vent to my husband, “I do watch them, but sideways.
+Afterwards, in the barn, I vent to my husband, “I do watch them, but sideways.
 I don’t interrupt them.
 I don’t make them look at me.
 I let them get absorbed.”
 My husband nods.
 He is inspecting the tractor lift which got stuck in the last log haul.
 I exclaim, “How are they supposed to develop an inner life if they never have any privacy?”
 For this little speech I am rewarded with a smile and a kiss.
-I get the hint and laugh.
+I get the hint.
+I laugh.
 “I’ll be in the pool.”

 Back in the pool Bryce asks “What’s that on your arm?”
 I inspect my forearms.
 “No, that!” he points to my armpit.
 “That’s hair,” I answer.
 “Why you have hair there?” he asks.
 “Because I’m a grown-up,” I answer.
 “Your mommy and daddy have hair there too.
 Your mommy shaves hers just like your daddy shaves his face.”
 Bryce stares at me, serious.
 His brother, Gabriel, is practicing swimming under water.
 “Watch me!” he demands before taking a deep breath and plunging.
 Bryce has a thought and brightens.
 “Daddy has hair on his titi,” he announces.
 He pauses for dramatic effect, “And on his butt!”
-He appears to fall apart giggling, but his eyes stay on my face.
+He pretends to fall apart giggling.
+His eyes remain locked on my face.
 I smile warmly at him, granting permission.
 Under water Gabriel nuzzles my knees.